-In this section candidates will be asked to ride safely, be able to ride a trained horse in a double bridle to develop its way of going, be able to ride an inexperienced horse with a view to developing its way of going
+In this section candidates will be asked ride safely, be able to ride an experienced horse over show jumps up to 1.10m (3ft 7ins) with a view to developing its way of going and be able to ride horses used for training others, with a view to developing its way of going and be able to ride an inexperienced horse over show jumps up to 1m (3ft 3ins) with a view to developing its way of going.

 The riding section is designed to allow normal day to day lessons and/or activities to carry on; all riding sessions will be finished before lunch, freeing up arena space in the afternoon.
-The size of the arena needs to be no less than 20x60m with correctly labelled markers.
-Both the trained horse section and inexperienced horse section will be happening at the same time in the same arena.
+For the show jumping section the area will need to be big enough to fit a course of eight fences (no less than 60x30m).
+This section can take place in an enclosed area, outside of an arena; however the footing must be good.
+One arena minimum size 20x60m for grid work and one other arena minimum 20x40m for pole work.

-Equipment needed:
+Equipment needed (show jumping):